azaslavsky/domJSON/docs/USAGE.md

 ## FilterLists

 A `FilterList` is a custom type for certain options passed to domJSON's [`.toJSON()`](#domJSON.toJSON) method.
 It allows for very granular control over which fields are included in the final JSON output, allowing developers to eliminate useless information from the result, and produce extremely compact JSON objects.
-It operates based on boolean logic: an _inclusive_ `FilterList` allows the developer to explicity sepcify which fields they would like to see in the output, while an _exclusive_ `FilterList` allows them to specify which fields they would like to omity (e.g., "Copy every available field _except_ X, Y, and Z").
+It operates based on boolean logic: an _inclusive_ `FilterList` allows the developer to explicitly specify which fields they would like to see in the output, while an _exclusive_ `FilterList` allows them to specify which fields they would like to omit (e.g., "Copy every available field _except_ X, Y, and Z").
 The `FilterList` accepts an object as an argument, or a shorthand array (which is the recommended style, since it's much less verbose).

 Take this example: suppose we have a single `div` that we would like to convert into a JSON object using domJSON.
 It looks like this in its native HTML: